JuliaGraphics/Luxor.jl/README.md

 Luxor is thoroughly procedural and static: your code issues a sequence of simple graphics 'commands' until you've completed a drawing, then the results are saved into a PDF, PNG, SVG, or EPS file.

-There are some Luxor-related videos on [YouTube](https://www.youtube.com/channel/UCfd52kTA5JpzOEItSqXLQxg).
 A short tutorial can be found in the latest version of the documentation.

+There are some Luxor-related videos on [YouTube](https://www.youtube.com/channel/UCfd52kTA5JpzOEItSqXLQxg), and some Luxor-related blog posts at [cormullion.github.io/](https://cormullion.github.io/).

 Luxor isn't interactive: for interactive graphics, look at [Gtk.jl](https://github.com/JuliaGraphics/Gtk.jl), and [GLVisualize](https://github.com/JuliaGL/GLVisualize.jl).
 [Makie](https://github.com/JuliaPlots/Makie.jl) is worth investigating.